 Moving can be an exciting and transformative experience that opens up new possibilities for your career, relationships, and overall happiness.

 I have moved out of state a few times.
-Each time was light pushing a reset button which can be a could thing.
+Each time was like pushing a reset button which can be a could thing.

-A big move can be especially beneficial if you’re looking to reinvent yourself in ways that involve making connections with new people and exploring new interests—food for thought.
+A big move can be especially beneficial if you’re looking to reinvent yourself in ways that involve making connections with new people and exploring new interests!

 Cut old ties and toxic relationships.